sleep-er/sleep-er.github.io/_posts/2014-02-21-migrating-munin-rrd.md

 	done
 }
 {% endhighlight %}
-Function 'foo' accepts a directory name as input.
-We then find all '.rrd' files in the directory and using 'rrdtool' export it as xml into '/tmp/rrd_dump/directoryname/filename.rrd'
+Function `foo` accepts a directory name as input.
+We then find all `.rrd` files in the directory and using `rrdtool` export it as xml into `/tmp/rrd_dump/directoryname/filename.rrd`

 ## Stage 2 - Convert the exported xml into the new rrd format

-I have skipped a stage here, the one where you copy the /tmp/rrd_dump directory onto your new machine.
+I have skipped a stage here, the one where you copy the `/tmp/rrd_dump` directory onto your new machine.
 I am sure you can do this without my help.

 Now we will do the same as before but in reverse.
-In your 'rrd_dump' directory create a files named 'rrdrestore.sh'
+In your `rrd_dump` directory create a files named `rrdrestore.sh`
 {% highlight bash %}
 #!/usr/bin/env bash